Corbi graduated from the Dulwich Dog School in 2013 winning the prestigious ‘most improved puppy’ prize.

 Sarah gained her BA and MA from the Courtauld Institute of Art, University of London.
 Since then she has worked primarily in the arts.
 Prior to being office manager at nimtim Sarah was gallery manager of the Zelda Cheatle Gallery for 5 years and then manager of a photographic archive.

 When not at work Sarah can be found walking her dog around the various parks of South London or dragging her family around various local, and not so local, art galleries.

-Apart from architecture Jack is passionate about sailing, printmaking, and cycling.
-He has competed in international sailing events, is a qualified skipper, and has worked professionally as a yacht delivery crew member.
-Through Printmaking, Jack's work has been published in a London Drawing Group book “The Printing Ideas”, and cycling has taken him up and down mountains in England, Scotland, Wales and France.
+Apart from architecture Jack is passionate about sailing, printmaking, and climbing He has competed in international sailing events, is a qualified skipper, and has worked professionally as a yacht delivery crew member.
+Through Printmaking, Jack's work has been published in a London Drawing Group book “The Printing Ideas”, and climbing has taken him up and down rocks in England, Spain and Romania.

 Charlotte Qureshi is nimtim' newest team member.
 She is an interior architect from South East London and studied at the Arts University Bournemouth where she developed a particular interest in historic and listed buildings.